Xilinx/XRT/src/runtime_src/doc/toc/xbmgmt2.rst

 - The ``--device`` (or ``-d``) used to specify the device to be reset

-    - <bdf>+ : Mandetory, has to be specified with one or more device bdf
+    - <management bdf>+ : Mandetory, has to be specified with one or more device management bdf
     - ``all``: To specify all devices ``–-device all``  or ``-d all``  can be used
 - The ``--update`` option is used to update the base partition.
 This option is applicable for both the 1RP and 2RP platform.
 - The ``--partition`` option is used to program shell partition, applicable for 2RP platform only.